Travis Williamson - Class of 2014

-MiraCosta College graduate Travis Williamson was awarded the prestigious Jack Kent Cooke Undergraduate Transfer Scholarship in 2014, which pays up to $30,000 annually for tuition and living expenses as he pursues his bachelor’s degree in international relations at a four-year university.
+MiraCosta College graduate Travis Williamson was awarded the prestigious Jack Kent Cooke Undergraduate Transfer Scholarship in 2014, which pays up to $30,000 annually for tuition and living expenses as he pursues his bachelor’s degree in international relations at Cornell University.

 “I’m honored and really excited,” said Williamson, an honor student who graduated from MiraCosta College in 2014 with an associate degree in liberal arts, with an emphasis in social and behavioral sciences.